"How to Build The Perfect Amish Barn...

 A little barn planning can go a long way.

 So you’ve bought that place in the country that you always wanted.
-Now you need to build that post and beam horse barn that has been living in your imagination for all this time.
+Now you need to build that post and beam barn that has been living in your imagination for all this time.
 Its time to make that dream a reality.
 Next to your home your barn will most likely be the biggest investment you make on your land.

 Location, Location, Location!